MSD Animal Health Modern Slavery Statement 2021

 Our Supply Chain

 Our direct suppliers provide us with goods and services such as packaging, components and ingredients.
 Capital expenditure suppliers provide goods and services such as engineering and construction.
 Our indirect suppliers include those that provide services such as logistics, travel and meetings, facility management and marketing.
-Our research providers in includes laboratory supplies and services.
+Our research providers include laboratory supplies and other research related services.

 Our policies serve as our standards of conduct for engaging with stakeholders.
 They are founded on our Code of Conduct (Our Values & Standards) and are used to navigate and guide our decisions and actions.
 They help us identify, address and mitigate risks associated with doing business, including the potential risk of engaging in practices associated with modern slavery.